Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 h.
 Right to lodge a complaint

-You have the right to lodge a complaint against the processing of your personal data with a competent data protection supervisory authority.
+You have the right to lodge a complaint regarding the processing of your personal data with a competent data protection supervisory authority.